 A no vote on a standards-track document requires the voter to state the reason for the no vote, and a description of the changes that would be required to the document to turn the no vote to a yes.
-These will be documented on the PWG-ANNOUNCE mailing listin the minutes of the meeting where the vote was taken.
+These will be documented on the PWG-ANNOUNCE mailing list.